-Judy the Bully dominated the pecking order of little girls on East 81st Street.
-I was the youngest of the crew.
-The tag-along.
+Judy the Bully dominated the pecking order of little girls on Chicago’s East 81st Street.
+I was the youngest of the neighborhood crew.

 I’m not sure what I did to incite her wrath, but Judy had it in for me.
-It may have been my 4-year old stature or her inner quest for power.
-But whatever it was, Judy unleashed her fury on me one day with a punch to the mouth.
-Cutting my lip and blackening my front tooth.
+It may have been my four-year old stature or her inner quest for power.
+But this bully unleashed her fury with a swift punch to my jaw.
+She bludgeoned my upper lip, loosened my front tooth and left me bleeding on the sidewalk.
+You could hear my screams for blocks.
+(That tooth eventually turned black, much to my mother’s dismay.)

 My cries reached my daddy’s ears.
 He stopped everything and came running.
 You could hear his heavy footsteps bounding across the yard.
 He reached down and took hold of me.
-He rescued me from my powerful enemy by having a good talk with the other dad.
+He rescued me from my powerful enemy (while having a good talk with her dad.)
 Seeing my battle scars, the wrath of God had been unleashed.
 Nobody better mess with his baby girl!

 Whether my dad was bigger than Judy’s didn’t matter.
 My father fought this battle for me.
-Judy never bothered me again, although I would scamper in the opposite direction whenever she looked my way.
+The bully never bothered me again, although I would scamper in the opposite direction whenever she looked my way.
 When her family moved to another neighborhood, all of us kids celebrated her departure!

 Judy was gone, but she had left her mark.
 My enemy’s scar revealed every time I smiled.
 A lasting remembrance of my first and last encounter with a fist.
 Thank God for baby teeth.

 I always believed my dad was bigger and better than all the rest.
 But this was the first time I saw his anger toward my enemy.
 He fought for me.
 He became my knight in shining armor.
-My protector.
-My advocate.
-I knew he loved me!
+My protector and advocate.
+It sure proved he loved me, not that I ever doubted.

-My earthly father provided a beautiful picture of my Heavenly Father that I’m reminded of very time I read Psalm 18.
-It’s a lovely word picture David penned about his Warrior God.
-The God who fought for him and delivered him from his enemies.
+My earthly father provided a beautiful picture of my Heavenly Father that day.
+I’m reminded of it every time I read Psalm 18.
+It’s a lovely word picture David penned about his Warrior God who fought for him and delivered him from his enemies.

 In my distress I called to the Lord; I cried to my God for His help.
 From His temple He heard my voice; my cry came before Him, into his ears.
 The earth trembled and quaked because He was angry.
 He parted the heavens and came down.
 He reached down from on high and took hold of me; He drew me out of deep waters; He rescued me from my powerful enemy, from my foes who were too strong for me.